#94 TRENDING IN Politics 🔥

 To the surprise of many, DeepSeek was able to accomplish such a feat despite its lowered production costs compared to ChatGPT, and other large A.I. focused companies.

-According to its founders, the budget to develop DeepSeek's latest model was a modest $5.576 million, though some debate the authenticity of this claim, which when compared to the estimated $100 million dollars OpenAI used to develop theirs, it is a significant difference.
+According to its founders, the budget to develop DeepSeek's latest model was a modest $5.576 million.
+To be fair, some do debate the authenticity of this claim.
+Nonetheless, when compared to the estimated $100 million dollars OpenAI used to develop theirs, there is a stark difference.

-This success has led some to question the amount of funds American based big tech has spent on A.I. projects when China was able to develop an equally efficient A.I. model on such a small budget.
-When compared to companies such as Microsoft and Meta who has pledged $80 billion and $65 billion on A.I. respectively in the current fiscal year, it is a stark contrast.
+This success has led some to question the amount of funds American based big tech has spent on A.I. projects, when China was able to develop an equally efficient A.I. model on such a small budget.
+For example, Microsoft and Meta have pledged $80 billion and $65 billion on A.I. respectively in the current fiscal year.

 Despite its evident success, the publicity surrounding DeepSeek has not been purely positive.